Control Data Corporation: CDC 1604

-CDC started business by selling subsystems, mostly drum memory systems, to other companies.
-Cray joined the next year, and he immediately built a small transistor-based 6-bit machine known as the "CDC Little Character" to test his ideas on large-system design and transistor-based machines.
-"Little Character" was a great success.
+CDC started business in 1957 by selling computer subsystems, mostly drum memory systems, to other computer companies.
+When Cray finally joined CDC in 1958, he was named chief designer.
+His first project was a prototype known as the CDC Little Character.
+The was a small transistor-based 6-bit machine that Cray designed to test his ideas on large-system design and transistor-based machines.Cray then designed CDC's first mainframe, the CDC 1604.

-In 1959, CDC released a 48-bit transistorized version of their re-design of the 1103 re-design under the name CDC 1604; the first machine was delivered to the U.S. Navy in 1960 at the Naval Postgraduate School in Monterey, California.
-Legend has it that the 1604 designation was chosen by adding CDC's first street address (501 Park Avenue) to Cray's former project, the ERA-Univac 1103.
+In October 1959, CDC released the CDC 1604 computer.
+Unlike the UNIVAC1103, which used 3,900 vacuum tubes, the 1604 was fully transitorized.
+Using transistors instead of vacuum tubes, the CDC 1604 became the most powerful computer in world, far more reliable than its rivals with vacuum tubes.
+CDC delivered the first CDC 1604 to the Naval Postgraduate School in Monterey, California.

-A 12-bit cut-down version was also released as the CDC 160A in 1960, often considered among the first minicomputers.
-The 160A was particularly notable as it was built as a standard office desk, which was unusual packaging for that era.
-New versions of the basic 1604 architecture were rebuilt into the CDC 3000 series, which sold through the early and mid-1960s.
+CDC in 1960 released the CDC 160A, a less expensive, 12-bit cut-down version of the CDC 1604.
+This system is often considered to be one of the first minicomputers.
+The 160A was built as a standard office desktop, an unusual packaging for that era.
+In 1964, CDC introduced the CDC 3000 mainframe series, containing new versions of the basic CDC 1604 architecture.

-Cray immediately turned to the design of a machine that would be the fastest (or in the terminology of the day, largest) machine in the world, setting the goal at 50 times the speed of the 1604.
-This required radical changes in design, and as the project "dragged on" — it had gone on for about four years by then — the management got increasingly upset and it demanded greater oversight.
+Cray immediately turned to the design of a machine that would be the fastest (or in the terminology of the day, largest) machine in the world, setting the goal at 50 times the speed of the CDC 1604.
+This required radical changes in design, and as the project "dragged on" — it had gone on for about four years by then — CDC management got increasingly upset and it demanded greater oversight.
 Cray in turn demanded (in 1962) to have his own remote lab, saying that otherwise, he would quit.
 Norris agreed, and Cray and his team moved to Cray's home town, Chippewa Falls, Wisconsin.
-Not even Bill Norris, the founder and president of CDC, could visit Cray's laboratory without an invitation.
+Not even Norris could visit Cray's laboratory without an invitation.

 Peripherals business

-In the early 1960s, the corporation moved to the Highland Park neighborhood of St. Paul where Norris lived.
-Through this period, Norris became increasingly worried that CDC had to develop a "critical mass" to compete with IBM.
-To do this, he started an aggressive program of buying up various companies to round out CDC's peripheral lineup.
-In general, they tried to offer a product to compete with any of IBM's, but running 10% faster and costing 10% less.
-This was not always easy to achieve.
+In the early 1960s, CDC moved to the Highland Park neighborhood of St. Paul where Norris lived.
+Through this period, Norris became increasingly worried that CDC had to develop a "critical mass" to compete with International Business Machines (IBM).
+To do this, he started an aggressive program of buying up various companies to round out CDC's computer peripherals product line.
+The CDC strategy was to offer a peripheral product to compete with any of IBM's, but running 10% faster and costing 10% less.